- O/IR System

 |Lucas Macri||Texas A&M University|

 The TMT Observatory has established partnership-wide International Science Development Teams (ISDTs) to provide scientific input and feedback to the TMT project.
-ISDT membership is open to all Ph.D. scientists anywhere, both from the current TMT partners and from the astronomical community at large, and TMT has opened a call for membership, with applications due 17 January 2014.
+ISDT membership is open to all Ph.D. scientists anywhere, both from the current TMT partners and from the astronomical community at large.

 The goals and tasks of the ISDTs include:

 The initial set of ISDTs are organized around eight topics:

 The US TMT Science Working Group would like your input on how you would use TMT for your scientific research, and on the instrumentation, operations, time allocation, and data management issues you view as most important to maximize the scientific return of TMT for the US astronomical community.